-- Establish a Quality Committee whose mandate includes monitoring the delivery of health care and services. - Ensure that quality improvement is an integral component of the hospital's governance and management processes. - Ensure key indicators of quality and appropriate benchmarks are established to evaluate and trend the Hospital's performance. - Ensure policies and plans related to quality, including the Quality Improvement Plan are in place. - Ensure policies and improvement plans are in place related to quality of care, patient safety, patient experience and access. - Monitor quality performance against board-approved quality improvement plans, performance standards and indicators. - Ensure management has plans in place to address variances from performance standards indicators, and the board oversees implementation of remediation plans. - Ensure that the Huron Perth Healthcare Alliance (HPHA) is collecting data and publicly reporting the information on the HPHA website in compliance with legislative requirements and Ministry directives. - Oversee compliance with quality related standards and legislation, including accreditation and the Excellent Care for All Act (2010).
+- Establish a Quality Committee whose mandate includes monitoring the delivery of health care and services, and regular reports to the Board. - Ensure that quality improvement is an integral component of the hospital's governance and management processes. - Ensure key indicators of quality and appropriate benchmarks are established to evaluate and trend the Hospital's performance. - Ensure the Hospital has effective processes in place for monitoring patient experience and responding to identified improvement opportunities. - Ensure the Hospital has an effective process for reviewing and responding to adverse events. - Ensure policies and improvement plans are in place related to quality of care, patient safety, patient experience and patient access and flow. - Monitor quality performance against the board-approved Quality Improvement Plan, performance standards and indicators. - Ensure management has and implements remediation plans to address performance standards and indicators variances. - Ensure that the HPHA collects data and publicly reports required information on the HPHA website in compliance with legislative requirements and Ministry directives. - Oversee compliance with quality related standards and legislation, including accreditation and the Excellent Care for All Act (2010).

-The Board delegates responsibility and authority to the President & Chief Executive Officer and the Chief of Staff to develop, implement, monitor and evaluate a quality improvement plan and program consistent with the goals and objectives of the HPHA Strategic Plan.
+The Board delegates the responsibility and authority to the President & Chief Executive Officer and the Chief of Staff to develop, implement, monitor and evaluate a Quality Improvement Plan and quality and patient safety program consistent with the goals and objectives of the HPHA's Commitments to Our Communities.